Literacy Studies, Writing Studies, Composition, New Material Studies,Book History

 I head the U.C.B.
 Shakespeare Program which develops audio-visual/digital materials for the teaching of Shakespeare such as the video documentaries “Shakespeare and the Globe” (distributed by Films for the Humanities),and “Shakespeare’s Globe Theatre Restored” and “Shakespeare and the Spanish Connection” (both distributed by TMW Media).
 In addition to the above-cited web site, “Shakespeare’s Staging,” we have also developed Milton material, such as the documentary “Milton by Himself” (Films for the Humanities) and a website: http://miltonrevealed.berkeley.edu

-Laura E. Helton is Assistant Professor of Print and Material Culture in the Department of English at the University of Delaware.
-Her work on African American print culture, archival studies, and public humanities has appeared or is forthcoming in PMLA, Social Text, and Southern Quarterly.
-Her current book project, “Collecting and Collectivity: Black Archival Publics, 1900-1950,” examines the emergence of African American archives and libraries to show how historical recuperation shaped forms of racial imagination in the early twentieth century.
+Laura E. Helton is Assistant Professor of Print and Material Culture in the Departments of English and History at the University of Delaware.
+Her work on African American print culture, archival studies, and public humanities has appeared in PMLA, Social Text, and Southern Quarterly.
+Her current book project, “Collecting and Collectivity: Black Archival Publics, 1910-1950,” examines the emergence of African American archives and libraries to show how historical recuperation shaped forms of racial imagination in the early twentieth century.

 My research focuses on the intersection of materiality, affect and history the senses in the early modern Iberian world.
 I worked for the Department of Incunabula and Rare Books at the National Library of Spain, where I catalogued a significant part of the early modern poetic and theatrical manuscripts.
 I am currently working on a book-length manuscript provisionally entitled Materia Poetica: The Affective Life of Texts in the Early Modern Iberian World.